dnsjava/dnsjava/README.md

   on the classpath, the `GetAdaptersAddresses` API is used.
 - On Android the `ConnectivityManager` is used (requires initialization using `org.xbill.DNS.config.AndroidResolverConfigProvider.setContext`).
 - The `sun.net.dns.ResolverConfiguration` class is queried if enabled.
+As of Java 16 the JVM flag `--add-opens java.base/sun.net.dns=ALL-UNNAMED` is also required.
 - If available and no servers have been found yet, [JNDI-DNS](https://docs.oracle.com/javase/8/docs/technotes/guides/jndi/jndi-dns.html) is used.
 - If still no servers have been found yet, use the fallback properties.
 This can be used to query